Jesus Healing at the Pool of Bethesda

 At times, we will be confronted with portions of scripture that do not make sense.
 There are various things we can then do to try to make sense out of what seems mysterious.
 Of course, pray and seek the guidance of the same Spirit that inspired the word.

 The problem will often be that man has not handled the word well in the past.
-Here is an example.
-In the study sessions I lead we are going through the book of John.
-In our session just yesterday, as we came to chapter 5, I asked the group this question: “Is verse four true?
-Never mind the possibility that it was added or mistranslated or something, is it logical that it could be true and why or why not?”
-The group immediately answered “no, it could not be true” and they correctly saw that it was inconsistent with a loving God.
-We found that, in several ways, it just did not correspond with the way a God of love would do things:
+This story and especially John 5:4 is an example of such a difficulty.
+In the study sessions I lead, we are going through the book of John.
+In a recent session, as we came to chapter 5, I asked the group this question: “Is verse four true?
+Never mind the possibility that it was added or mistranslated or something – is it logical that it could be true and why or why not?”

 - It says the first person in was healed, likely often the least sick – the opposite of what Jesus did.
 He chose to heal the case that was most unlikely to benefit from any supposed healing virtue in the stirred water.